 Downloading the Student Datafile

 The student datafile contains score report data for each AP student at your school or district who tested during the selected exam administration.
-This is not a report that can be viewed within the Online Reports for Educators website; rather, it is a .csv file that can be downloaded for use in other systems or applications.
+This is not a report that can be viewed on your browser; rather, it is a .csv file that can be downloaded for use in other systems or applications.
 This file is available for multiple exam years, starting with 2013.

 The following steps will guide you through the process of downloading the student datafile to your computer and opening it in MS Excel.